awesome-pro/neon-website/content/docs/guides/branching-github-actions.md

 <DetailIconCards>

-<a href="https://github.com/neondatabase/preview-branches-with-vercel" description="Demonstrates using GitHub Actions workflows to create a Neon branch for every Vercel preview deployment" icon="github">Preview branches with Vercel</a>
+<a href="https://github.com/neondatabase/preview-branches-with-vercel" description="Demonstrates using GitHub Actions workflows to create a Unique branch for every Vercel preview deployment" icon="github">Preview branches with Vercel</a>

-<a href="https://github.com/neondatabase/preview-branches-with-fly" description="Demonstrates using GitHub Actions workflows to create a Neon branch for every Fly.io preview deployment" icon="github">Preview branches with Fly.io</a>
+<a href="https://github.com/neondatabase/preview-branches-with-fly" description="Demonstrates using GitHub Actions workflows to create a Unique branch for every Fly.io preview deployment" icon="github">Preview branches with Fly.io</a>

-<a href="https://github.com/neondatabase/neon_twitter" description="Demonstrates using GitHub Actions workflows to create a Neon branch for schema validation and perform migrations" icon="github">Neon Twitter app</a>
+<a href="https://github.com/neondatabase/neon_twitter" description="Demonstrates using GitHub Actions workflows to create a Unique branch for schema validation and perform migrations" icon="github">Unique Twitter app</a>

 </DetailIconCards>